afsc-assessments/ebswp_2023/doc/EBSpollock.md

 index, selectivity-at-age is estimated with a logistic curve in which year specific deviations in the parameters is allowed.
 Such time-varying survey selectivity is estimated to account for changes in the availability of pollock to the survey gear and is constrained by pre-specified variance terms.
+Presently, these variance terms have been set based on balancing input data-based variances and are somewhat subjective.
 For the AT survey, which originally began in 1979 (the current series including data down to 0.5 m from bottom begins in 1994), optional parameters to allow for age and time-varying patterns exist but for this assessment and other recent assessments, ATS selectivity is constant over time.
 Overall, five catchability coefficients were estimated: one each for the early fishery catch-per-unit effort (CPUE) data (from Low and Ikeda, 1980), the early bottom trawl survey data (where only 6 strata were surveyed), the main bottom trawl survey data (including all strata surveyed), the AT survey data, and the AVO data.
 An uninformative prior distribution is used for all of the indices.
 The selectivity parameters for the 2 main indices total 135 (the CPUE and AVO data mirror the fishery and AT survey selectivities, respectively).

 Additional fishing mortality rates used for recommending harvest levels are estimated conditionally on other outputs from the model.
 For example, the values corresponding to the $F_{40\%}$ $F_{35\%}$ and $F_{MSY}$ harvest rates are found by satisfying the constraint that, given age-specific population parameters (e.g., selectivity, maturity, mortality, weight-at-age), unique values exist that correspond to these fishing mortality rates.
 The likelihood components that are used to fit the model can be categorized as:

   *	Total catch biomass (log-normal, $\sigma=0.05$)
   * Log-normal indices of pollock biomass; bottom trawl surveys assume annual